How to Set Up Google Business Profile

 Under Services you will find the categories you have selected for your business.
 You can now further subdivide these areas with individual services and store descriptive texts or optionally prices.

-This content is currently only visible to your customers if you also have a website created via Google My Business (I will come to that later).
+This content is currently only visible to your customers if you also have a website created via Google Business Profile (I will come to that later).

 In any case, I recommend that you fill these entries with the information under which you would also like to be found.
 This content is used by Google to better assess and evaluate your company.